kcghost/busyrc/NixOS.md

 This does represent a relatively minor security issue, you may wish to think twice if the system is shared by multiple or untrustworthy users.

-Follow the following example for your configuration.nix:
+Follow this example for your configuration.nix:
 ```
   users.users.nixuser = {
     isNormalUser = true;